How to Write a College Essay

 6. Is any section confusing or unclear?

-Having a handful of trusted eyes review the essay for typos can help students to draft a more impactful personal statement.
-But, it may be helpful to avoid inviting too many potential editors to comment on an essay that’s still being drafted.
+Having a handful of trusted eyes review your essay can help you draft a more impactful personal statement.
+However, you may want to avoid inviting too many editors to comment on an essay that’s still being drafted.
 Writing is somewhat subjective.
-So, receiving a lot of competing opinions might leave an applicant flustered or confused about what to change.
+So, receiving a lot of competing opinions might leave you feeling flustered or confused about what to change.

 You Got In.
 Now What?